two-suns/CO2_Emissions_Estimator/README.md

 Other questions we hope to answer include:

 What inputs more accurately predict emissions?
-What fuel type has the lowest emissions?
+Which fuel type has the lowest emissions?
 What effect do different fuel modes have on emissions?
 Technology
 Python, Jupyter Notebook, SQLite